Archie Campbell (baseball)

 Archibald Stewart "Iron Man" Campbell (October 20, 1903 – December 22, 1989) was a Major League Baseball pitcher for the New York Yankees in the 1928 season.
 He also played with the Washington Senators in 1929 and the Cincinnati Reds in 1930.
 Campbell pitched in 40 games in parts of three seasons, chiefly as a reliever, with two wins, six losses and a 5.86 ERA.
 Campbell batted and threw right-handed.

-He was born in Maplewood, New Jersey and died in Sparks, Nevada.
+Born in Maplewood, New Jersey, Campbell moved to Sparks, Nevada in 1947 and remained there for the rest of his life, dying at Sierra Health Care Center in Reno at age 86.